HeardLibrary/digital-scholarship/script/r/structures.md

 To load a CSV file from your local hard drive, we'll make use of an R function that initiates a "file open" dialog: `file.choose()`.
 When the file open dialog is executed, a popup window lets you navigate to and select the file that you want to open.  **Important note:**  occasionally, the popup window is hidden behind the RStudio window.
 So if you run the script and it seems to have gotten stuck, minimize the RStudio window and see if the file open dialog window was hiding underneath.

-The `file.choose()` function reads the CSV file into R, but it isn't in the correct form for R to use it.
-The function `read.csv` is used to convert the CSV-formatted data into the data frame data structure.
+The `file.choose()` function reads the CSV file into R, but the data that has been read in isn't in the form of a data frame.
+The function `read.csv` is used to convert CSV-formatted raw data into the data frame data structure.
 So the file open function and the CSV conversion function can be put together into a combined function that both opens the file and converts the CSV:

 ```
 myDataFrame <- read.csv(file.choose())
 ```

 To practice using this function, save the file [t-test.csv](https://raw.githubusercontent.com/HeardLibrary/digital-scholarship/master/data/r/t-test.csv) somewhere on your computer.
 Right click on the link in the previous sentence, and select **Save Linke As...**.
 Then paste the line in the example above into the Console pane of RStudio and press **Enter**.
-The data frame `myDataFrame` should appear in the summary pane in the upper right and if you click on its name, you can see the table in a tab in the upper left.
+The data frame `myDataFrame` should appear in the summary pane in the upper right, and if you click on its name, you can see the table in a tab in the upper left pane.

 **From a URL**

 Sometimes a teacher, colleague, or a website might make a file available directly via a URL.
-So an alternative to getting the file from your computer's drive is to specify a URL that points to the file location at some place on the Internet.
+So an alternative to getting a CSV file from your computer's drive is to specify a URL that points to the file location at some place on the Internet.
 One important consideration is that the URL must deliver the raw data file and not a web page.
 You can see the distinction between the two by comparing:

 <https://gist.github.com/baskaufs/1a7a995c1b25d6e88b45>